terramate-io/terramate/docs/cloud/on-boarding/index.md

 # Connect Terramate CLI to Terramate Cloud

-After installing Terramate CLI, setting up your repository and importing any existing configuration you can start using Terramate Cloud.
-The on-boarding should not take long but includes the time it needs to run your first drift check over all your stacks and requires some configuration of automation pipelines - But we have you covered with our existing Terramate Automation Blueprints for the most common CI/CD platforms.
+After installing Terramate CLI, setting up your repository, and importing any existing configuration you can start using Terramate Cloud.
+The onboarding should not take long but includes the time it needs to run your first drift check over all your stacks and requires some configuration of automation pipelines - But we have you covered with our existing Terramate Automation Blueprints for the most common CI/CD platforms.

 ## Create a Cloud Account